Support for course and module design and delivery

 - Academic Essentials: Supporting our Students overview page – guidance on TORS: specialist teaching spaces such as labs.

-Further information about collaborative courses can be found on:
+Further information about collaborative courses can also be found on:

 - Academic Essentials: Digital Capability, Skills and Support overview page – for a range of collaborative tools and resources.

-- Academic Essentials: Academic Induction, Roles, Work Planning and Professional Development overview page – for guidance on work planning allocation and support for the collaborative course leadership role.
+- Academic Development & Inclusion (ADI) Team: academic leadership and management – course leadership – for guidance on work planning allocation and support for the collaborative course leadership role.

 Back to top of resources section